 Woo hoo!
-It’s Super Bowl week and we’re gearing up for a get together to cheer on our favorite teams.
-And, of course, don’t forget watching the fun, new commercials.
+It’s Super Bowl week and we’re gearing up for a get together to cheer on our favorite teams, and, of course, to watch the fun, new commercials.
+We’re preparing with a healthier Super Bowl Menu.

 Last week I mentioned planning a healthier game-time menu.
 Thanks for your many tips and suggestions!
 As I also mentioned, Pepperidge Farm® sent me their new Baked Naturals® Cracker Chips to include in our party menu.
 I was happy to find they have 50% less fat per serving than the leading potato chip.
 That’s pretty good.
 They’re missing a bunch of the fat, but not taste, so naturally they fit right in with our game-time spread.
 They’re crispy, and crunchy and perfect for healthier dips and spreads.
 Two which I included below.